JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 This is a measured result for the reported test, not a reconnect-time guarantee.
 It does not independently reproduce the old prototype's retained non-default-code scenario or establish the cause of the earlier installation failure.

+## Shared collector checkpoint

+`Libre2BluetoothTransmitter` now contains the existing F001/F002 notification, unlock and 46-byte frame assembly path.
+Both platform adapters inherit the same `BluetoothTransmitter` scanning, discovery, connection timeout, peripheral reuse, disconnection and retry code.
+No reconnect policy or NFC commands changed here.

+The boundary is intentionally small:

+- `CGMLibre2Transmitter` retains NFC, the phone CGM interface and reading delegates.
+  `Libre2PhoneSensor` uses the existing preferences, calibration guard and parser history.
+Suppressed unlocks still advance the phone counter, as in develop.
+- `Libre2WatchSession` carries the session ID, sensor identity/credentials, native
+  algorithm parameters and last reserved counter. `Libre2WatchSensor` loads it, saves each counter increment atomically before returning an unlock reservation, rejects replaced sessions, and owns a separate parser state.
+No raw-value Watch display path is introduced; the session requires matching native calibration.
+- `Libre2WatchTransmitter` delivers readings through a main-thread callback.
+No Watch app startup, interface or connectivity handler constructs it yet.
+Session creation/replacement and collector activation will belong to the switching coordinator, not to the storage adapter.
+The stored ID check alone is not an ownership protocol or a complete stale-message guard.

+Phone consumer-log submissions in `BluetoothTransmitter` are now iOS-only; their order and entries are preserved.
+Watch uses system logging.
+The restoration name reads the same bundle display-name value directly rather than depending on home view constants.
+The shared Libre unlock trace reports the reserved counter;
+phone metadata/calibration and generic Bluetooth write traces remain available.
+The Watch target includes the shared dependency files and Bluetooth usage text.
+This does not introduce a new background execution mode.

+### Automated results

+- 17 XCTest cases passed in a temporary host package using the actual shared collector/protocol sources and actual extracted phone preference accessors:
+  10 existing protocol cases plus 7 collector/session cases.
+The new cases cover JSON restoration, persistence before returning an unlock, increment after a restart without readings, replaced-session rejection, atomic-save failure, exhaustion/overflow, invalid sensor metadata and phone suppression semantics.
+  These tests do not simulate the Bluetooth radio or validate a handoff.
+- The complete Watch collector and dependency closure typecheck against the real watchOS SDK without stand-ins.
+Phone collector/NFC adaptation also passes an iOS SDK typecheck with compile-only stand-ins for unrelated app dependencies.
+- Target membership was checked for missing/duplicate dependencies and unintended phone/NFC sources in the Watch target.
+Project plist validation passed.
+- Full generic iPhone and Watch builds were attempted.
+Both still stop in existing extension SwiftUI macro expansion because the compiler plugin sandbox cannot start here.
+A complete app build and device execution are not established by the scoped compiler checks.
+Build outputs are under `/tmp`; audit scripts/logs are outside the checkout in `validation/integrated-collector`.

+### Next physical checkpoint

+Build both apps in Xcode.
+The Watch should retain its ordinary relayed behaviour and should not request Bluetooth permission merely because these files are now included.
+On the phone, install over the last tested integrated build and repeat ordinary NFC scan/cancel/retry, fresh readings and 2–3 minute signal-loss recovery.
+Keep the old prototype Watch collector stopped.
+Direct Watch collection and its reconnection test follow after safe phone-controlled activation is implemented.